Tama-te-rangi

 Tama-te-rangi was a Māori rangatira (chieftain) of the Ngāti Kahungunu iwi and ancestor of the Ngāi Tamaterangi.
 He was based at Marumaru on the Wairoa River in northern Hawke's Bay, New Zealand.
 He fought and defeated the neighbouring tribe of Ngāi Tauira with the support of his uncle Rakaipaaka and killed Tu-te-tohi at Pakarae in revenge for his tribe's expulsion from the East Cape area, but was killed in revenge by Parua.

 Life

 Tama-te-rangi's mother was Hinemanuhiri, through whom he was a direct descendant of Tamatea Arikinui, captain of the Tākitimu canoe.
-His father was Pukaru, who was the son of Ruapani, the paramount chief of the Turanganui-a-Kiwa area.
+His father was Pukaru, who was the son of Ruapani, the paramount chief of the Tūranganui-a-Kiwa area.
 He was born at Waerengaahika (modern Hexton, near Gisborne), where his parents had settled alongside his maternal uncle Rakaipaaka.
 He was the eldest of five siblings, known as Te Tokorima a Hine-manuhiri ("the five of Hine-manuhiri").
 His younger brothers were Makoro, Hingaanga, and Pupuni, and his younger sister was Pare-ora.
 As a young man, he probably participated in Rakaipaaka's ill-fated attack on the chief Tu-te-tohi, which led to the tribe's defeat and exile.
 Hinemanuhiri and her family travelled southwest and settled at Te Mania in Marumaru (north of Wairoa), while Rakaipaaka settled at Moumoukai on the Nūhaka River.